NOT EVERYBODY GOES TO HEAVEN.

 I’m not here to tell you whether you are or aren’t going to heaven when you die, or whether your loved one is up there waiting for you or not.
 Only God, who is omniscient, omnipotent and omnipresent can know for sure if somebody has or hasn’t accepted Christ into their heart.
 And He knows this even if it’s done a millisecond before one passes away.
 God is very patient and wants nothing more than for ALL people to know Christ and join Him in heaven, but he is also just and fair.

 Now let me tell you, when a Christian loses somebody in their life – especially unexpectedly – it is only natural to have one of two reactions (among other things).
-We are either heartbroken and devastated knowing that the person isn’t going to heaven, or we are heartbroken but at peace because we know they ARE going to heaven (as much as we can know).
+We are either heartbroken and devastated believing that the person isn’t going to heaven, or we are heartbroken but at peace because we believe they ARE going to heaven (as much as we can know).

 I remember when my Aunt Ina died from cancer, we gathered near her bedside as she took her last breath.
 I’ll never forget the feeling that came over me when my dad held my hand and said, “She’s with Jesus now”.
 Ina had devoted her life to Christ several years back and it showed in everything she did, so we were pretty certain she was with Jesus, and that is something to be rejoiced!

 As mad as I was that he killed my friend, I was also terribly saddened that he didn’t recognize his value and thought his life had no meaning without his girlfriend.
 He had been depressed for some time but had he only listened to me with genuine interest about how Jesus could heal all that, maybe the outcome would have been different.
 But with my other friend (the one he shot), I felt guilty I guess.
 I felt like I had an opening the last time we texted.
 She had made a comment about how her ex did not believe in God and I made a mental note to try to talk to her about Jesus the next time I saw her.
 But there wasn’t a next time.
-So I felt guilty for not having talked to her before about it, I was heartbroken over losing my friend, and devastated that she probably wasn’t going to heaven.
-I tried to hold out hope, knowing that I didn’t know for certain, but I was pretty sure.
+So I felt guilty for not having talked to her before about it, I was heartbroken over losing my friend, and devastated that she probably wasn’t going to heaven – but also wondering if she had a change of heart and holding out hope that maybe she did, and was in heaven.

 I hate using scare tactics to win people’s hearts for Christ.
 Especially when there are so many different ways that people come to know Him, but the truth is that if you don’t know Him, if you don’t accept Him as Lord and Savior and repent, you will not go to heaven.
 The alternative is scary, it’s just a fact.
 Whether you believe this or not, first of all, is irrelevant, but second, if I believe it to be the truth, then why wouldn’t I want others to know?